Damianjacob/CI_MS1_Music_Pro/README.md

 No errors were returned when passing through the official W3C validator CSS
-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator ACCESSIBILITY
+There is one error because of an empty form label on index.html, however i need that label to stay empty for my responsive nav bar to show correctly as a hamburger menu.
+Apart from that there are no errors.

 ## Testing of User Stories(Feature-Action-Expected result-Actual result)